Table of Contents

 Oregano essential oil is gaining popularity for its wide range of benefits.
 It is a powerful antiseptic and can be used to cleanse cuts, scrapes, and other wounds.
 It can also be used to aid respiratory infections such as bronchitis and sinusitis.

-Oregano oil is effective in boosting the immune system, making it a valuable tool in the fight against colds and flu.
-In addition, it can be helpful in treating digestive disorders such as indigestion and diarrhea.
-Oregano oil is also said to have anti-inflammatory and pain-relieving properties.
-Oregano essential oil is an incredibly versatile natural remedy that should be a part of every home medicine cabinet.
+Oregano oil effectively boosts the immune system, making it a valuable tool in the fight against colds and flu.
+It is also said to have anti-inflammatory and pain-relieving properties.
+Oregano essential oil is a versatile natural remedy in most home medicine cabinets.

-"Oregano, don't like the stinky smell!" -Jen, CA OK, so this is me, this oil got my #1 vote.
-I really do not like the smell and once I get it in my nose, it is hard to get it out.
-I know there are amazing oregano benefits but it is a hard one for me to use and smell.
+"Oregano, don't like the stinky smell!" -Jen, CA Okay, so this is me, this oil got my #1 vote.
+I do not like the smell, and it is hard to get it out once I get it in my nose.
+I know there are fantastic oregano benefits, but it is hard to smell and use.
 I will add a drop or two into my blending blends.

 "Oregano scent is too strong." -Mary Jo, NM